ballerina-platform/ballerina-dev-website/learn/deployment/docker.md

 > docker rmi e48123737a65
 ```

-### Creating a Ballerina Docker image with custom image-name and tag, and then push it autimatically to a Docker registry
+### Creating a custom Ballerina Docker image and pushing it autimatically to the Docker registry

-This usecase shows how to run a simple Ballerina hello world service in a Docker container with annotation configurations to create a Docker image with the custom image-name, tag, and then automatically push the created image to the Docker registry.
+This usecase shows how to run a simple Ballerina hello world service in a Docker container with annotation configurations to create a Docker image with a custom image-name and tag, and then automatically push the created image to the Docker registry.

 #### Prerequisites

-- A machine with [Docker](https://docs.docker.com/get-docker/) installed.
+- A machine with [Docker](https://docs.docker.com/get-docker/) installed
 - A [Docker Hub](https://hub.docker.com/) account

 #### Sample source code